ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

 Let's run the first step of our HTStream preprocessing pipeline, which is always to gather basic stats on the read files.
 For now, we're only going to run one sample through the pipeline.

+When building a new pipeline, it is almost always a good idea to use a small subset of the data in order to speed up development.
+A small sample of reads will take seconds to process and help you identify problems that may have only been apparent after hours of waiting for the full data set to process.

-1. So let's first take a small subsample of reads, just so our trial run through the pipeline goes really quickly.
+1. Let's start by first taking a small subsample of reads, so that our trial run through the pipeline goes really quickly.

     ```bash
     cd /share/workshop/mrnaseq_workshop/$USER/rnaseq_example
     mkdir HTS_testing
     cd HTS_testing
+    pwd
     ```

+    * *Why run ```pwd``` here?*

     Then create a small dataset.